YamenZayoud/Printing-Company-Site-/README.md

-## About The Project
+# About The Project

-This project is for a printing company, which provides printing and designing services .
+This project is designed for a printing company that offers both printing and design services.
+It has been developed using Laravel 10 and is prepared to integrate with a frontend framework.
+All necessary APIs are ready for use.

-The project was made with laravel 10, prepaired to be linked with FrontEnd framework .
-All APIs are ready to use .
+## The Project Structure

-The project have two sections :
+The project is divided into two main sections:

-1- Site section, responsible for showing operations (Products, Categories, Price Estimats, ..etc).
+### 1. Site Section

+- Responsible for displaying various operations such as:
+  - Products
+  - Categories
+  - Price Estimates
+  - And more...

-2- Admin Panel , responsible for :
+### 2. Admin Panel

-                            1- admin operations .
-                            2- Site controle .
-                            3- user operations .
+- Handles administrative operations including:
+  - Managing site content
+  - User management
+  - Controlling site settings